hayde0264/CS-Degree/Object-Relational-Mapping/background.md

 # Object-Relational Mapping

-Object relational mapping is the automated (and trasparent) persistence of objects from an application to tables in a relational database.
+Object-relational mapping is the automated (and transparent) persistence of objects from an application to tables in a relational database.

-ORM's achieve this by communicating **metadata** which describes the **mapping** between application objects and the database.
+ORMs achieve this by communicating **metadata** which describes the **mapping** between application objects and the database.

 ## ORM's contain:
 - an API **for performing basic CRUD** operations on objects